What will Minneapolis' energy future look like in the next few years?

 MAYOR: Jacob Frey

-• Mayor Frey did not participate in our 2021 Mayoral Candidate Forum, though he did participate in a forum hosted by the MN DFL, in which he answered a question submitted by Community Power.
+• Mayor Frey did not participate in our 2021 Mayoral Candidate Forum, or submit a questionnaire, though he did participate in a forum hosted by the MN DFL, in which he answered a question submitted by Community Power.
 You can see his response starting at the 51 min 53 second mark here

 • Read Jacob Frey's submitted questionnaire from 2017, when he was running as a challenger to the Mayor seat